 Existing and new gun trusts must pay careful attention to those persons named who qualify as responsible parties under the rule.
 Your gun trust should allow for removal or addition of trustees.
 The rule does not require ATF be advised of removals or additions after the requirements of the rule are met.
 Your gun trust continues after your death and could continue in trust for the common benefit of beneficiaries.
 If the trust does not require distribution of the weapons or other “transfer” then rule 41F requires no additional documentation.

-If you have questions about the new gun trusts laws and how it can affect you personally, please contact the Law Office of David A. Ison today!
+If you have questions about the new gun trusts laws and how it can affect you personally, please contact Ison Law today!